graphql/graphql-spec/spec/Section 6 -- Execution.md

 - {target}: the Defer Usage record corresponding to the deferred fragment enclosing this field or the value {undefined} if the field was not deferred.

-Additional deferred grouped field sets are returned as Grouped Field Set Details records which are structures containing:
+Information about additional deferred grouped field sets are returned as a list of Grouped Field Set Details structures containing:

 - {groupedFieldSet}: the grouped field set itself.
 - {shouldInitiateDefer}: a boolean value indicating whether the executor should